davidrhoden/davidrhoden-basic-netlify/timeline/snake-oil/snake-oil-first-practice-aug-2-1990.md

 title: Snake Oil's first practice.
 date: 1990-08-02T17:00:00.000Z
 excerpt: We came out of the basement to discover the Gulf War had started.
-summary: We came out of the basement to discover the Gulf War had started.
 category: rock
 image: /static/img/timeline/snakeoil.jpg
 tags: